 America Enters the WW I

-Most Americans citizens wanted the U.S. to stay away from the war but when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers and the United States were joining the Allies.
+Most American citizens wanted the U.S. to stay away from the war but when in 1917, Germany was attacking American ships, Congress was urged to declare war on Europe’s Central Powers and the United States were joining the Allies.

 Quite a few African Americans set out to leave the South and started to work in factories in the North, and women worked in factories as well.